WUSTL-CSE222-FS18/studio-00-timonbr/README.md

 ***Q1.
 The above paragraph and this sentence use markdown in a few ways.
 Give a brief description of anything unusual you notice.
 Just enter your description on the lines below:***

+The list does not show 1 through 3, but three times 1.
+It is, overall, also unusual that different text types are input using symbols rather than Word-like text editing.

 ### Lists

 Create a numbered list of five of your favorite foods in-order from favorite to least favorite in the designated area below.
 Be sure to include at least two things that are made of multiple ingredients.